kradijaf/arcpyGlobeModel/README.md

   - A symbology map with layers controling the look of boundary and graticule layers.

 ### Outputs
+- `faces` folder containing 12 _SVG_ face plots with graticule and continents.
+The faces must be rotated manually to asseble a dodecahedral net.
 - ArcGIS project `outputProj` including face maps and dodecahedral net layout.
 - Exported layout `outputMap.pdf`.